 In July 1999, the Indian and Myanmarese home ministries held a meeting in New Delhi to identify means to strengthen cooperation on issues like cross-border terrorism and setting up better communication links.
 India agreed to organise training for Myanmar's anti-narcotics officials.
-In November 2000, General Maung Aye, the second-most prominent leader of Myanmar's military junta, brought a high-powered delegation including Deputy Prime Minister Lt.
-Gen. Tin Hla, ministers for foreign affairs, finance, commerce, power science and technology and industry to New Delhi.
-India's home minister, L.K.
-Advani, used the occasion to announce a real warming up of ties between the two countries and said that Myanmar was assisting India by destroying camps of Naga militants in their territory.
-Mr. Advani further confirmed that the Myanmar Army had already destroyed five camps belonging to the insurgents earlier that year.
+In November 2000 bilateral meeting, Myanamar agree to assist India in destroying camps of Naga militants in their territory.